alexandec/typescript-basics/README.md

 # TypeScript Basics

 TypeScript allows you to write statically-typed JavaScript code.
-Here I'll describe how to install, compile, and perform basic type and object definitions using TypeScript.
+Here I'll describe how to install, compile, and create basic type and object definitions using TypeScript.

 -- Chris Alexander

 ## Installation
-0. npm install -g typescript
+    npm install -g typescript

 A global install (-g) allows you to run the TypeScript compiler from the command line.

 ## Compilation
 0. Create a file with the ".ts" extension.
 We'll call it "myfile.ts".
-0. Compile your .ts file: tsc myfile.ts
+0. Compile your .ts file:

+    tsc myfile.ts

 0. Now you have myfile.js, which will run in any browser

 ## Type Annotations